texotek/swissknife/dll.md

 ## 3. Types of DLLs

 ### 3.1 Load-time dynamic linking
-In load-time dynamic linking, the application makes excplicit calls to DLL functions like local functions.
+In load-time dynamic linking, the application makes explicit calls to DLL functions like local functions.
-For load-time dynamic linking to work, you need a header (**.h**) file and a import library (**.lib**) file.
+For load-time dynamic linking to work, you need a header (**.h**) file and an import library (**.lib**) file.
-The linker will now provide the system the information to load the dll at run time.
+The linker will now provide the system with the information to load the DLL at run time.

-You might prefer load-time dynamic linking when prefering ease of use, because exported dll functions look like local functions.
+You might prefer load-time dynamic linking when preferring ease of use because exported dll functions look like local functions.

 ### 3.2 Run-time dynamic linking
 In Run-time dynamic linking, the application calls the [LoadLibrary](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya)